NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v5.0.md

 kubectl get pods
 ```

-NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core  works as expected if the get pods command shows the pod status as completed.
+NVIDIA Cloud Native Core  works as expected if the get pods command shows the pod status as completed.

-### Validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core with an application from NGC
+### Validate NVIDIA Cloud Native Core with an application from NGC
-Another option to validate NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core is by running a demo application hosted on NGC.
+Another option to validate NVIDIA Cloud Native Core is by running a demo application hosted on NGC.

 NGC is NVIDIA's GPU Optimized Software Hub.
 NGC provides a curated set of GPU-optimized software for AI, HPC, and Visualization.
 The content provided by NVIDIA and third-party ISVs simplify building, customizing, and integrating GPU-optimized software into workflows, accelerating the time to solutions for users.

 Containers, pre-trained models, Helm charts for Kubernetes deployments, and industry-specific AI toolkit with software development kits (SDKs) hosted on NGC.
 For more information about how to deploy an application that hosted on NGC, the NGC Private Registry, please refer to this [NGC Registry Guide](https://github.com/NVIDIA/cloud-native-core/blob/master/install-guides/NGC_Registry_Guide_v1.0.md).
 Visit the [public NGC documentation](https://docs.nvidia.com/ngc) for more information

 The steps in this section use the publicly available DeepStream - Intelligent Video Analytics (IVA) demo application Helm chart.
-The application can validate the full NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core and test the connectivity of NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core to remote sensors.
+The application can validate the full NVIDIA Cloud Native Core and test the connectivity of NVIDIA Cloud Native Core to remote sensors.
 DeepStream delivers real-time AI-based video and image understanding, as well as multi-sensor processing on GPUs.
 For additional information, please refer to the [Helm Chart](https://ngc.nvidia.com/catalog/helm-charts/nvidia:video-analytics-demo)

-There are two ways to configure the DeepStream - Intelligent Video Analytics Demo Application on your NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core
+There are two ways to configure the DeepStream - Intelligent Video Analytics Demo Application on your NVIDIA Cloud Native Core

 - Using a camera
 - Using the integrated video file (no camera required)